 Parkinson’s Disease and other central nervous system disorders are another common problem among nursing home residents.
 As with arthritis and some other chronic conditions, even with proper medical care symptoms can gradually worsen, resulting in more severe impacts the older the sufferer gets.

 Contact an Attorney Today for Help

 If you are over the age of 65 or have a loved one who is, it is important to act now in assessing the future need for nursing home care.
 At Cavallo and Cavallo, we can guide you in the options available for reducing your risks, as well as the high costs involved.
-Call or contact our Bronx & New Rochelle Medicaid & nursing home attorneys online to request a consultation in our office today.
+Call or contact our Bronx & Westchester Medicaid & nursing home attorneys online to request a consultation in our office today.